PDAL/PDAL/doc/stages/filters.hag.rst

     option.
 [Default: N/A]

 allow_extrapolation
-    Does no extrapolation.
-For ``HeightAboveGround`` to be calculated, a ground point must be at the same location as the non-ground point being evaluated.
-Not used with the `delaunay`_ option.
+    If false and a non-ground point lies outside of the bounding box of all ground points, its ``HeightAboveGround`` is set to 0.
+If true and ``delaunay`` is set, the ``HeightAboveGround`` is set to the difference between the heights of the non-ground point and nearest ground point.
+If true and using neighbor interpolation (``delaunay`` is false), extrapolation is used to assign the ``HeightAboveGround`` value.
     [Default: false]